bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 There it is.
 Document getElementById contactform.
 So there it is.
 So we&apos;re getting the contact form and again we know by the time we get here that it has passed the validation.
 Because this sendData function only runs if there are zero errors in the form.
-So that&apos;s all good.
+So that&apos;s all good.</p>

-And then we&apos;re fetching and we&apos;re using our await keyword that we can use because we put the async there.
+<p>And then we&apos;re fetching and we&apos;re using our await keyword that we can
+use because we put the async there.
 And we&apos;re doing the same thing we did before except now we&apos;re getting emailFormProcessor which is our email form processor.
 We&apos;re sending the POST, we&apos;re sending by POST, we&apos;re sending our formdata that we created here.
-And we&apos;re putting all of this back into our fetchPromise that once it has successfully done this, then we can go on to the next part.
+And we&apos;re putting all of this back into our fetchPromise that once it has successfully done this, then we can go on to the next part.</p>

-Let&apos;s add that in now, these two pieces.
-So I&apos;m making a variable data, I&apos;m using my await keyword and fetchPromise that json, and why is it json?
+<p>Let&apos;s add that in now, these two pieces.
+So I&apos;m making a variable
+data, I&apos;m using my await keyword and fetchPromise that json, and why is it json?
 Well, because again, if you look at our PHP processors here, this thing is going to return some json.
 It&apos;s encoding some data and json format and it&apos;s going to either return a key value pair that&apos;s result success or result emailfail.
 One or the other is going to come back from this form.
-Hopefully we&apos;ll get success back.
+Hopefully we&apos;ll get success back.</p>

-And that&apos;s what we want to check for, next is we want to check to make sure that we got success and I&apos;m just console logging out here, data result.
+<p>And that&apos;s what we want to check for, next is we want to check to make
+sure that we got success and I&apos;m just console logging out here, data result.
 So that you&apos;ll be able to see it in the console log and we&apos;ll leave that here.
 I&apos;m not going to check it just yet.
 We need to do a